powenyao/powenyao.github.io/_posts/2024-08-28-game-not-rules.md

 we are back to target audience.

 Some may want the ability to see time for multiple locations (for business, for distant relationship).
 Others may want the cheapest watch.
-My girlfriend says she just don't like having something on her wrist.
+My girlfriend says she just doesn't like having something on her wrist.
 Maybe an ideal watch would be something that just 'floats' around her.

 In these cases of what makes a good watch to a specific person, could individual parts start to matter?
 When Bob the businessman says "I like how my watch shows the current time in Los Angeles, Tokyo, and Paris."
-It's about the important value of showing different time but it may also be about the specific part of having 3 time presented in easily legible manner.
+It's about the important value of showing different time, but it may also be about the specific part of having 3 time presented in easily legible manner.
 Perhaps in this case we can argue whether he likes 3 analog clock hand displays or 3 digital numeric display as there are multiple ways to achieve simultaneous presentation of time.
 If we know more about Bob, we might know that he never really learned to read clock hands as a kid and vastly prefer seeing time in military time due to his military